makir00/Voice-Assistant-Evaluation/README.md

 The evaluation checks whether the assistant:

-* remains calm and professional
+* Remains calm and professional
-* avoids mirroring the user's negative tone
+* Avoids mirroring the user's negative tone
-* avoids sarcasm or defensiveness
+* Avoids sarcasm or defensiveness
-* continues helping with reasonable requests
+* Continues helping with reasonable requests

 The persona is central to this evaluation because **user behavior is part of the condition under which assistant behavior is being measured**.